ClimateNode/FPS19/how_to_interpret.md

 <p>The map has been derived by extracting information using a Large Language Model (LLM).
 Relevant pages of each report were sent to the LLM along with instructions to return information on what happened in terms of impacts in the individual places described, and when these things happened.
 Coordinates matching place names were then derived used geocoding.</p>

+<p>It is recommended that users familiarise themselves with the known issues and data quality flags described in this document before using the map.
+Particularly import points are emphasised in <b>bold</b></b></p>

 <h2>Points of interest</h2>

 <p>It is important to note that the coordinates of each place <b>do not indicate the precise location of flood impacts</b> and should not be interpreted such.
 They are simply coordinates which indicate the general location of the place.
 Most coordinates have been derived from OpenStreetMap.</p>